 Biolit 2 has integrated tuneable dispersion pre-compensation (up to 10’000fs2) to make sure that maximal peak power and therefore nonlinear signal is achieved right on the sample, compensating for the dispersion of the imaging optics.

 The compact laser head, passive air cooling and turn key operation simplifies the integration with a microscope.
-With Biolit 2 you’ll get brighter and deeper images, faster.
+Using Biolit 2 laser you’ll get brighter and deeper images, faster.

 Credits: Ludo van Haasterecht, Max Blokker, prof. dr. Marloes Groot, Vrije Universiteit Amsterdam, Frank van Mourik, Femto Diagnostics b.v.